lanceman2/Quickstream_dev/README.md

     directory) and everything runs the same.
 - Environment variables allow users to tell quickstream programs where to find users files that are not in the quickstream source code.
-- The installation prefix directory is not used in an quickstream code, only relative paths are needed for running quickstream files to find themselves.
+- The installation prefix directory is not used in the quickstream code, only relative paths are needed for running quickstream files to find themselves.
+One needs to worry about package installation schemes that brake the encapsulation of the installed files.
 - C++ code can link with quickstream.
 - The public interfaces are object oriented in a C programming sense.
 - The private code is slightly more integrated than the public interfaces